-In cold weather, cats will look for warm spots to sleep in.
+In cold weather, cats will look for warm spots to sleep in if they don’t want to or can’t get inside their home.
 They tend to find warmth around car engines, so check under your car and bonnet for any napping cats.

 If your pet displays the signs of poisoning, which include loss of balance, vomiting and lethargy, seek help from your vet immediately.